Li Zongren: Personal life

-Li Zongren's nephew Alan Lee (李倫) runs a Kung Fu school in New York City since 1967.
-A set of Samurai swords and dagger of the Edo period given to Li Zongren as a "gift of truce between enemies who are now friends" by either Seishirō Itagaki or Rensuke Isogai were passed on to Alan Lee as part of the family legacy.
+Li Zongren's nephew Alan Lee (李倫 (Lǐ Lún)) has run a kung fu school in New York City since 1967.
+A set of Samurai swords and daggers from the Edo period given to Li Zongren as a "gift of truce between enemies who are now friends" by either Seishirō Itagaki or Rensuke Isogai were passed on to Alan Lee as part of the family legacy.

 Li co-wrote Memoirs of Li Zongren with historian Tong Tekong.
 Li's memoir is notable for its vehement criticism of Chiang Kai-shek and its analysis of Japan's strategic failure to conquer China.
 A more detailed account of Li's life is depicted in the less popular biography My Trusted Aide (Wode Gugong), written by Li's distant relative Namgo Chai.